unchaptered/Workflows/.github/ISSUE_TEMPLATE/bug_deploy.md

 ---
-name: Bug report (dev)
+name: Bug in Deploy
-about: Develop Error, in codes.
+about: Deploy error
-title: 'New Bugs is occured in development'
+title: 'New Bugs is occured in deployment'
 labels: 'bug'
 assignees: [ 'unchaptered' ]
 ---